Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 ![mode.png](mode.png)

 So now we have the background.
 What's remaining is to remove the background and fix the places where the lines intersected the characters.
 We want a binary image, i.e. just 0 and 255.
-The first part is easy, we can simply subtract the background from the image.
+The first part is easy; we can simply subtract the background from the image.

 ![step1.jpg](step1.jpg)

-Next in order to add back pieces of the white lines, we go through the entire image and for each pixel we count how many nearby pixels are also white.
+Next, in order to add back pieces of the white lines, we go through the entire image and for each pixel we count how many nearby pixels are also white.
 Then if a pixel was originally removed as background *and* it was part of a white line *and* it has enough nearby pixels, we add it back to the image.
 This is essentially [dilation.](https://homepages.inf.ed.ac.uk/rbf/HIPR2/dilate.htm)

-What results is one of the cleaner results we have seen.
+What results is one of the cleaner outcomes we have seen.

 ![step2.png](step2.png)